Air Conditioner Repair Checklist

 - Make sure your hands and feet are free of moisture before you work on the panel or breakers.

 - Find the breaker identified “AC” and ensure it’s in the “on” position.
-If it’s tripped, the lever will be in the middle of the panel or “off” spot.
+If it’s tripped, the lever will be in the "off" position.

 - Firmly shift the breaker back to the “on” spot.
 If it instantaneously trips again, don’t reset it and contact us at 309-323-9584.
 A fuse that keeps tripping may mean your home has electrical trouble.